-18 U.S.C. § 2243(a) SEXUAL ABUSE OF MINOR- ELEMENTS

-[The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] sexual abuse of a minor.
-In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [four] following elements beyond a reasonable doubt:
+18 U.S.C. § 2241(c) AGGRAVATED SEXUAL ABUSE-RENDERING VICTIM UNCONSCIOUS, MINOR TWELVE TO SIXTEEN-ELEMENTS [The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] aggravated sexual abuse.
+In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [five] following elements beyond a reasonable doubt: 1.
+The defendant knowingly rendered [the person identified in the indictment] unconscious; and 2.
+The defendant then engaged in a sexual act with [the person identified in the indictment]; and 3.
+The offense was committed at [location stated in indictment, e.g., in the special maritime or territorial jurisdiction of the United States]; and 4.
+[The person identified in the indictment] was at least twelve years old but less than sixteen years old; and 5.
+The defendant was at least four years older than [the person identified in the indictment].

-- 1. That the defendant knowingly engaged in a sexual act with [insert name of victim]; and - 2.
-[Name of victim] had reached the age of twelve years but had not yet reached the age of sixteen years; and - 3.
-[Name of victim] was at least four years younger than the defendant; and - 4.
-That the defendant's actions took place [within the special maritime jurisdiction of the United States; within the territorial jurisdiction of the United States; in a Federal prison].

 If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].

-18 U.S.C. §§ 2243(a), 2423(b) & 2241(c) CROSSING STATE LINE WITH INTENT TO ENGAGE IN SEXUAL ACT WITH MINOR- ELEMENTS

-[The indictment charges the defendant[s] with; Count[s] - of the indictment charge[s] the defendant[s] with] interstate travel to sexually abuse a minor.
-In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [three] following elements beyond a reasonable doubt:

-- 1. That the defendant crossed a state line with intent to engage in a sexual act with [name of victim]; and - 2.
-[Name of victim] had reached the age of twelve years but had not yet reached the age of sixteen years; and - 3.
-[Name of victim] was at least four years younger than the defendant.

-If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant guilty [of that charge].
+Committee Comment Acts that fall within the meaning of "sexual act" are listed in 18 U.S.C. $\S$ 2246(2).

+"Sexual act" is defined in a Pattern Instruction related to 18 U.S.C. $\S$ 2246(2).

+18 U.S.C. § 2241(c) AGGRAVATED SEXUAL ABUSE-ADMINISTRATION OF DRUG, INTOXICANT OR OTHER SUBSTANCE, MINOR TWELVE TO SIXTEEN-ELEMENTS [The indictment charges the defendant[s] with; Count[s] \\\\\ of the indictment charge[s] the defendant[s] with] aggravated sexual abuse.
+In order for you to find [the; a] defendant guilty of this charge, the government must prove each of the [six] following elements beyond a reasonable doubt: 1.
+The defendant knowingly administered a drug, intoxicant or other similar substance to [the person named in the indictment] by [force; threat of force] [without the knowledge or permission of [the person named in the indictment]]; and 2.
+As a result, [the person named in the indictment]'s ability to evaluate or control conduct was substantially impaired; and 3.
+The defendant then engaged in a sexual act with [the person named in the indictment]; and 4.
+The offense was committed at [location stated in indictment, e.g., in the special maritime or territorial jurisdiction of the United States]; and 5.
+[The person identified in the indictment] was at least twelve years old but less than sixteen years old; and 6.
+The defendant was at least four years older than [the person identified in the indictment].
+If you find from your consideration of all the evidence that the government has proved each of these elements beyond a reasonable doubt [as to the charge CRIMINAL INSTRUCTIONS you are considering], then you should find the defendant guilty [of that charge].

 If, on the other hand, you find from your consideration of all the evidence that the government has failed to prove any one of these elements beyond a reasonable doubt [as to the charge you are considering], then you should find the defendant not guilty [of that charge].
+Committee Comment Acts that fall within the meaning of "sexual act" are listed in 18 U.S.C. $\S$ 2246(2).